impetus-js/untitled-lifestyle-website/packages/recipe-schema/README.md

 # cooking-recipe-schema
 A new JSON schema specifically for food recipes.
-Meant to support food blogs as well as chefs[^1]
+Meant to support food blogs, chefs[^1] and for me Food Labs.

+I like to do food labs which has more complex requirements and partials are an important part of that.

 # Seeing schema
 1. clone → `git clone https://github.com/mrpotatoes/untitled-lifestyle-website.git`